jibstack64/pretty/README.md

 // output will be plain, uncoloured text
 ```

+### Notes
+- pretty **works on Windows systems** just as it does on Unix.
+- `char` arrays were originally going to be used over `std::string`.
+This was scrapped because of [the speed and superiority of `std::string`](https://stackoverflow.com/questions/21946447/how-much-performance-difference-when-using-string-vs-char-array) and the fact that the 8 bits in a standard `char` are not enough to store the content of an ANSI escape sequence, similar to how some Unicode characters cannot be stored in a basic `char`.

 ### Testing
 `pretty_tests.cpp` contains code for testing and checking the functionality of changes made in `pretty.hpp`.
 This is to be updated and used to verify every major addition to `pretty.hpp`.

-### Future changes and notes
+### Future changes
 - [x] `dim`, `bold` and `normal` functions for dimming, brightening and removing escape codes from text.

-> `char` arrays were originally going to be used over `std::string`.
-This was scrapped because of [the speed and superiority of `std::string`](https://stackoverflow.com/questions/21946447/how-much-performance-difference-when-using-string-vs-char-array) and the fact that the 8 bits in a standard `char` are not enough to store the content of an ANSI escape sequence, let alone multiple.